MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/troubleshoot-credssp.md

 **Remedy 1:**
 1. Restart the computer running Windows Admin Center and the primary target server.
-1. Try running the Cluster creation wizard again.
+1. Try running the Create cluster wizard again.

     For details on running the wizard, see [Create an Azure Stack HCI cluster using Windows Admin Center](../deploy/create-cluster.md)

 **Remedy 2:**
 1. Use the Remote Desktop Protocol (RDP) feature to connect to the computer running Windows Admin Center.

 1. Open Windows PowerShell as an administrator and run the following commands:

     ```powershell